 What If I am Not Sure My Dog Swalled A Sock?

 If you are not sure your dog swallowed a sock (or any other foreign object) but suspect he did, it’s always best to call your vet.
 Most likely, the doctor will want to take a look at your dog’s stomach and perform an exam.
 The risk of a bowel obstruction is too great to risk it.
 Some dogs may vomit or even pass a sock, but it is always better to play it safe.
 Watch your dog for signs like excessive drooling, pain, and vomiting.
 A dog excessively vomiting needs medical attention right away.

 Can a dog survive eating a sock?

 A dog can survive eating a sock, but the hours right after it happens are vital.
 Owners must observe their pups closely and contact the vet right away.
 Quick treatment is key.
 If the sock has not passed or been vomited out in 24 hours, your pet may need surgery to remove the sock.

 It is always safer for your veterinarian to induce vomiting than for you to try and do this yourself at home.
 Your veterinarian will check your dog over to make sure it is safe to make him sick and will monitor him closely whilst he vomits to check he does not choke or accidentally inhale any vomit.
 You may find hydrogen peroxide recommended to induce vomiting on the internet- it is only recommended to give this under the instruction of your veterinarian.

 How long does it take a dog to poop out a sock?

-If your dog has swallowed a sock, there is a good chance that it will become stuck somewhere in his digestive tract so always contact your veterinarian for advice.
-If the sock is going to pass, it can sometimes take several days although this will usually happen within 24-36 hours.
+If your dog has swallowed a sock, there is a good chance it will become stuck somewhere in his digestive tract, so always contact your veterinarian for advice.
+If the sock is going to pass, it can sometimes take several days, although this will usually happen within 24-36 hours.